 In order to avoid having to remove and reload the module every time you resume your system, I created a simple systemd BASH script which will invoke the commands for you automatically and seamlessly enable your touchpad upon waking up.

-If you are running a systemd based system, simply run these commands:
+If you are running a systemd based system, simply run these commands (replacing the module name with the one that worked above):

 echo 'if [ "$1" = "post" ] && exec rmmod i2c_hid ; modprobe i2c_hid' > /usr/lib/systemd/system-sleep/touchpad-fix.sh